pmachadors/Globant_challenge/README.md

   {"hired_employees": [{"name": "pablo"},{"datetime": "2021-11-07T02:48:42Z"},{"department_id": 1},{"job_id": 1}]}
   ]

   2.7.
-Get or Post method: Number of employees hired for each job and department in 2021 divided by quarter.
-The table must be ordered alphabetically by department and job.
+Number of employees hired for each job and department in 2021 divided by quarter.
+The table must be ordered alphabetically by department and job[GET or POST]
   ```
   http://127.0.0.1:5000/hired_2021_quarter
   ```

-  2.6.
-Get or Post method: List of ids, name and number of employees hired of each department that hired more employees than the mean of employees hired in 2021 for all the departments, ordered by the number of employees hired (descending).
+  2.8.
+List of ids, name and number of employees hired of each department that hired more employees than the mean of employees hired in 2021 for all the departments, ordered by the number of employees hired (descending)[GET or POST]
   ```
   http://127.0.0.1:5000/hired_department
   ```